microsoft/wiql-editor/extension/details.md

 - Click on "Run" to execute the query.
   ![WiQL](img/Query.png)

-2. Save the Query
+2. Export the Query

-- Click on "Export" to save the query.
+- Click on "Export".

 3. Import an Existing Query